Green beret: Mexican Army Special Forces Corps

+Paraguayan Cavalry (Chaco War)

+The RC 1 "Cnel Valois Rivarola" was a renowned Paraguayan Cavalry Regiment during the Chaco War (1932-1935).
+The regiment earned the nickname "Los Diablos Verdes" (The Green Devils) from the enemy forces due to their ferocity and effectiveness in combat, including numerous assaults and breakthroughs.
+There are claims they were "Los Primeros Boinas Verdes del Mundo" (The First Green Berets in the World), referencing their distinctive headgear and elite status.
+Their gallantry in battles like Mandyjupecua, where they displayed extraordinary endurance despite harsh conditions, led to their distinction.
+The RC 1 "Cnel Valois Rivarola" became the only unit in the Paraguayan Army to receive the "Cruz del Chaco" (Cross of the Chaco) on the battlefield, a testament to their valor.
+President Eusebio Ayala and Mariscal José Félix Estigarribia personally condecorated the regiment's War Flag with the "Cruz del Chaco" in recognition of their collective gallantry, after the regimental commander, Mayor Eustacio Rojas Fernández, humbly declined the personal honor in favor of his unit.

 Portuguese Paratroopers

 The Portuguese Paratroopers (Portuguese: Tropas Paraquedistas) are an elite infantry assault force, representing the bulk of the airborne forces of Portugal.
-They were created in 1956 as part of the Portuguese Air Force, being transferred to the Portuguese Army in 1993.
-Presently, most of the Paratroopers are part of the Portuguese Rapid Reaction Brigade which comprises all 3 special forces troops.
+They were created in 1955 as part of the Portuguese Air Force, being transferred to the Portuguese Army in 1993.
+Presently, most of the Paratroopers are part of the Portuguese Rapid Reaction Brigade which also includes the Commandos and the Special Operations forces.

-The Portuguese Paratroopers were usually nicknamed "Paras" or "Green Berets" (Boinas Verdes).
+In 1955, the Paratroopers were the first unit of the Portuguese Armed Forces to adopt a beret.
+Instead of the red beret, traditionally worn by most of the parachute units of the other Western countries, the then Portuguese minister of Defense Santos Costa opted for a green beret, allegedly because green was the color of the ink of the pen he used to sign his decrees.
+Because of that, the Portuguese Paratroopers are nicknamed Boinas Verdes ("Green Berets").

 Portuguese Special Operations (Army Rangers)

 The unit members wear a moss/dry green beret and are the heir of the Special Hunters: the beret badge includes a hunting horn—a symbol of the Special Hunters; and the unit is known as Rangers because the first instructors of the Special Hunters completed the Ranger Course and adapted the characteristics of that training to the Special Operations Course.
 This special forces unit has operated in Bosnia and Herzegovina, East-Timor, Kosovo, Afghanistan, and Iraq.